zsteinkamp/photodirs/README.md

 * Ergonomic photo URLs (i.e. no UUIDs anywhere)
 * Publicly accessible (no authentication requried)
 * Your directory structure is your album structure
+* Your originals are mounted read-only in the container so there is no possibility of anything happening to them.
 * Directories can be nested arbitrarily deep
-* New files or directories are immediately available, and popular resizing is triggered by file create
+* New files or directories are immediately available, and popular resizing is triggered by file create, making for a lightning fast experience.
+* If files or directories are deleted from the originals, the cached resized files are cleaned up.
 * Directories can have an optional YAML metadata file to override title (directory name is default), provide a description, specify an album image, disable display, control photo sort order, optional file includelist, or anything else you would like to include
 * Support for EXIF/XMP metadata as well as a simple YAML sidecar format
 * HEIC and RAW files (DNG, CRW, CR2, etc) are converted to JPEG when served
-* Converted/scaled images are cached locally
+* Converted/scaled images are cached locally, and preserved between server restarts.

 TODO
 * Support for video (transcoding?)

+## Requirements
+The ability to run x86_64/amd64 Docker images.

 ## Running photodirs